Colton Moore: Policy and legislation

-Support for Brian Kemp

-Moore supported Governor Brian Kemp from the beginning of his campaign, being the first representative-elect to endorse him.
-On October 15, 2018, Moore acquired the domain name BrianKemp.com while Kemp was campaigning.
-Previously, BrianKemp.com had been redirected to Democratic opponent Stacey Abrams' website, which caused confusion for those looking for Brian Kemp's official website.
-Moore and friend, Michael Gargiulo, a domain-name expert, "brokered a five-figure name transaction to buy the rights to the site".
-Moore used personal money.
-Following the purchase, BrianKemp.com displayed accurate links and information about how Colton Moore acquired the URL.
-As of May 2024, the URL is now inactive.
-In November 2018, Moore unofficially campaigned for Kemp.
-Moore drove a truck that was covered in signs, urging people from Catoosa, Walker and Dade to vote for Kemp.
-Kemp thanked Moore on social media multiple times, saying that the "Big Trucks for Kemp Coalition is working hard!” and "Big thanks to State Representative Colton Moore for working to Get Out The Vote in Northwest Georgia with his 'Big Trucks for Kemp' dump truck!”

-Support for Donald Trump

-Moore has also been a strong supporter of Donald Trump since the beginning of his campaign in 2015.
-In 2018, Moore extended an "official invitation" to President Trump.
-In November 2018, Trump and Vice President Pence visited Chattanooga, Tennessee to campaign for Senator Marsha Blackburn.
+Moore is a vocal supporter of Israel, advocating for stronger relations between Israel and the United States.
+In 2022, Moore stated, "there is no Palestinian land, it is all the land of Israel" and served as a leader of the AIPAC chapter of the University of Georgia as a student.

 House Resolution 328

 In 2019, Moore was among ten representatives who signed House Resolution 328, calling for Georgia House Speaker David Ralston to resign due to his alleged abuse of power and unethical behavior.
-Ralston leveraged his position as Speaker of the House to postpone his cases more than 900 times.
+Ralston, an attorney, leveraged his position as Speaker of the House to postpone his cases more than 900 times.
 Among Ralston's clients were accused molesters, rapists, and individuals that were accused of committing a violent crime.
 They confessed that they retained Ralston as their attorney because he could leverage his position in their favor to indefinitely postpone cases.
-David Shell, a man who has beaten many women, including having been charged by a grand jury as a repeat offender, told the Atlanta Journal-Constitution: "That’s why I gave him 20,000 bucks… He’s worth every penny of it".
+David Shell, a man who has beaten many women, including having been charged by a grand jury as a repeat offender, told the Atlanta Journal-Constitution: "That's why I gave him 20,000 bucks… He's worth every penny of it".
 Moore wrote a letter to Speaker Ralston that read, "While legislative continuance is a right all legislators have access to, your use of this right has resulted in an unjust delay of violent criminal cases in our state… District 1 and many citizens across our great state believe you should no longer serve as the leader of Georgia's largest governing body".